Yuh-Hypnotized/Matrix-Calculator/README.md

 # MatrixCalculator
-A self-made matrix calculator base on C++
-Coded by a very beginner -w-
+A self-made matrix calculator for Linear Algebra based on C++ Coded by a very beginner -w-